 - In normal classroom-based teaching, a massive majority (87%) of teachers use whiteboards either frequently or in every lesson.
-However, it seems that only a small minority are aware that there are tools available to make whiteboards part of remote teaching in an interactive format.
+However, it seems that only a small minority are aware that there are remote teaching tools available to make whiteboards part of remote teaching in an interactive format.
 This is reflected by only 4% of respondents saying they used Kaptivo.
 It would seem that there is a large potential opportunity for such tools, but there is also a large awareness challenge to overcome.

 - In terms of tools used for remote teaching, there seem to be two main categories, both of which are important; tools such as Google Classroom, Microsoft Teams and Moodle are popular for setting work and gathering assignment in a largely ‘asynchronous’ manner.
 For real-time engagement with students, video conferencing tools such as Zoom and Google Hangouts are widely used.
-In an education setting, developers of other tools should probably think how their tools complement and integrate with these main tool types.
+In an education setting, developers of other remote tools should probably think how their tools complement and integrate with these main tool types.

 - On the whole, (according to 73% of respondents), the majority of students are reported to be coping well with the switch to remote working.
 However, as 21% of respondents reminded us, it is possibly too early to tell.
 My personal opinion is that teachers will have rushed to provide remote teaching resources at short notice and the vast majority of this will be asynchronous, non-interactive material.
 If the ‘work from home’ requirement continues for many weeks and months, it will be essential for an increasing proportion of lessons to become interactive and ‘real-time’ in order to be more engaging and helpful for students.
 This will probably require teachers to become familiar with new tools, and so ease of use and reliability will be very important.